murex/TCR/README.md

   ```shell
   make test-short
   ```

-#### Fyne toolkit - `Optional`

-The GUI version of TCR-Go is built on top of [Fyne toolkit](https://fyne.io/) for all GUI-related stuff.

-Refer to [Fyne Develop](https://developer.fyne.io/) for installation and usage instructions.

-You will not need it as long as you're working on the TCR Command Line implementation only.

-> ***Note about TCR GUI version***
->
-> So far we are only releasing the command line version of TCR.
-> We have not reached yet the stage where we could fully automate through a goreleaser GitHub Action
-> the cross-compilation and link of TCR with Fyne and its dependencies.
-> In the meantime if you wish to give TCR GUI a try, you still can build and run it locally on your machine
-> (refer to `Build TCR executable` section below)

 ### Build TCR executable

 To build TCR locally on your machine, simply type the following from the root directory: